 The overall aims of this training are:

-• Over the course of the day we will look to equip you with the knowledge of what co-production looks like day to day, demonstrating it’s effectiveness not just through theory but in practice.
-This will help you to create a culture of “working with” the people your service intends to serve rather than “doing to” them.
+• To equip you with the knowledge of what Co-production looks like day to day, demonstrating its effectiveness not just through theory but in practice.
+This will help you to create a culture of ‘working with’ the people your service intends to serve rather than ‘doing to’ them

-To sign up for the in-person Introductory Training on 4th August please complete this Microsoft Form
+To sign up for the online Introductory Training on 21st October please complete this Microsoft Form

 A Changing Futures Intermediate Approach to Co-production in Practice